LorenzoPiu/aPriori-data/README.md

 # Tutorial datasets

+These datasets are derived from data provided by [BlastNet](https://blastnet.github.io).
+Original data © BlastNet contributors, licensed under Creative Commons Attribution–NonCommercial–ShareAlike 4.0 International ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).

+The data have been processed and transformed for educational and demonstrative purposes to illustrate the use of this software.

+Original dataset

 ## Lifted H2 subdomain

 This folder contains a dataset used as a reference to test the library.
 The dataset was extracted from a DNS simulation of a [lifted non-premixed hydrogen jet flame](https://blastnet.github.io/jung2021.html) [1].